 Wood Floor Gap Filling

-Loose boards are not only one of the major reasons behind squeaky floors, they also significantly raise the possibility of gaps between boards widening with time.
-This is especially important for newly restored floors, since aging boards tend to lose structural strength over time.
+Loose boards are more than just one of the main reasons behind squeaky floors.
+Their presence significantly raises the possibility of the gaps between the floors widening with the passage of time.
+Avoiding this will be beneficial both to newly restored floors, as well as the ageing ones, as boards tend to lose structural strength and integrity over time.

-Gap filling is highly recommended for wooden floors, especially in ground floor rooms, since this is the best way to address cold air draughts coming from beneath.
-In the case of floor blocks flooring, each single unit should be carefully examined and refit.
-Thinner boards that may bend or even give in when walked on, must be replaced.
-Once we have made sure gap filling mixture will stay stable in between well-fixed boards, we mix the saw dust that came off at the sanding stage with resin-based filler and apply it to smaller floor gaps.
-Wider gaps of 4 mm or larger size must be filled using wood slivers.
+Gap filling is a process that we strongly recommend for wooden floors, especially in the rooms on the ground floors, as this is the best way to address and solve the issue with cold air draughts coming from beneath.
+In case you have a flooring that consists of floor blocks, each one has to be carefully examined and re-fit, if there's a need for it.
+Thinner boards may bend, or even give in when they are being walked on, so if there are any indications for that they have to be replaced.
+Once we're certain that the gap-filling mixture will be stable between a pair of well-fixed boards, we will mix the sawdust that comes off during the sanding stage, we add a resin-based filler and apply it to the smaller floor gaps.
+Any gaps in your flooring with a size bigger than 4mm are susceptible to another treatment - they will be filled using wood slivers.

 Wood Floor Staining - Twisting The Colour of Your Wooden Floors

 Wood floor staining is recommendable in the case of floors with dull, washed colours or when you need it to better match your home interior.
 No matter what you may have in mind, we deliver an excellent staining service tailored to your needs.